jonhjalti/Scrapie_EBV/README.md

 rktest99.DIR is an input file for DMU5 for assumed heritability=0.99

-meta1.R contains R codes used in the meta-analysis Text file ahq_ahq.txt and similar names refering to PRNP genotypes have numbers from case-control studies.
+meta1.R contains R codes used in the meta-analysis Text file ahq_ahq.txt have numbers from case-control studies.
-The columns are: paper, scrapie cases AHQ/AHQ, healthy AHQ/AHQ, scrapie cases ARQ/ARQ, healthy ARQ/ARQ
+The columns are: paper, scrapie cases AHQ/AHQ, healthy AHQ/AHQ, scrapie cases ARQ/ARQ, healthy ARQ/ARQ Other files with similar names refering to PRNP genotypes have the same information for other genotypes

+accuracy_allelecont_10.R has R code used to calculate accuracy and dispersion for predicting allele content accuracy_EBV_10.R has R code used to calculate accuracy and dispersion for the EBVs